What Linux command can be used to see the contents of a directory?

 Think of the ls command as your digital peek-a-boo, revealing everything inside a directory.
 This Linux command to see directory contents lists all files and folders in the current directory.
 By using this Linux command to see directory contents, you get a quick snapshot of what’s in your folder, making file management effortless.

-How to Use ls?
+How to Use ls Command?

 Using ls is a breeze.
 Just open your terminal and type: